linuxserver/Heimdall/readme.md

 ## Allow Internal IP Requests

 By default, Heimdall blocks requests to private or reserved IP addresses to mitigate potential security risks such as Server-Side Request Forgery (SSRF).
-However, you can enable access to internal IPs by setting the `ALLOW_INTERNAL_REQUESTS` environment variable in your `.env` file.
+This applies to every URL a user supplies that Heimdall fetches server-side: the website lookup used by the add-item form and icon URLs.
+The check runs on the initial URL and again on every redirect it returns, so a public address cannot bounce the request to an internal one.
+You can enable access to internal IPs by setting the `ALLOW_INTERNAL_REQUESTS` environment variable in your `.env` file.

 ### Steps to Enable Internal IP Requests
 1. Open your `.env` file located in the root directory of your Heimdall installation.